 Synergism

 Salvation involves cooperation between God's grace and the human will.
 While God initiates through grace (whether prevenient, sufficient, or enabling), the individual must respond positively for salvation to be effected.
-The human will is the decisive factor that tips the scale.
-Some form of synergism characterizes Arminianism, Roman Catholicism, Eastern Orthodoxy, and most popular evangelical theology.
+In its strongest forms the response is itself called grace-enabled — prevenient grace restores the ability to choose — but the response remains decisive: grace makes salvation possible, and the human will makes it actual.
+Some form of synergism characterizes Arminianism, Roman Catholicism, Eastern Orthodoxy, and the decisionism of much popular evangelicalism.
 The logical order: prevenient grace → human faith → regeneration.

 The Spectrum: From Synergism to Monergism